Cycling-UK/mapping-documentation/can.md

 2. Text
     *   Introductory text blurb area
 3. Latitude and longitude
-    *   Determines the centre point of the map
+    *   Set the centre point of the map
 4. UK Nation
     *   Selecting a nation, or nations, will restrict the results to those nations selected.
 5. Map zoom